everymind/everymind.github.io/_pages/people.md

 ## Collaborate with us

 Many people contribute to the work showcased on EveryMind.
-You can too!
-If you would like to collaborate, please email danbee at danbeekim.org.
+You can too! **If you would like to collaborate, please [get in touch](mailto:everymindonline@protonmail.com)!**